 The apartment has a well equipped and fitted kitchen.
 Oven, hob, microwave, fridge-freezer, kettle, toaster and coffee-maker.

 Fleur de Lys has a light airy living room with views over the river.

 Two bedrooms, one with a double bed, second with 2 singles.
-Bed settee in the living room sleeping an additional one or two.
+Bed settee in the living room.

 Bath with shower, and separate wc.